lbain/lucybain/source/blog/2014/11-20-event-bubbling.md

 **Stopping event bubbling**

-*What if you don't want the event to bubble up?*
+*What if you don’t want the event to bubble up?*

 A fair question.
 Often you only want the event to trigger on the element itself, without bothering all its ancestors.
 Consider the following JS (with the same HTML as above):